HLR/DomiKnowS/New/GettingStarted.md

 ## Examples

-To help you get started quickly, we provide several examples in the [examples directory](examples/) of this repository.
+To help you get started quickly, we provide several examples in [run with jupytor](https://github.com/HLR/DomiKnowS/tree/Doc/Run%20With%20Jupyter)) section of this repository.
 These examples demonstrate how to use DomiKnowS for various tasks, including classification, regression, and optimization problems.

 Refer to documentation!